Chico Basin Ranch

-The Chico Basin Ranch is a working cattle ranch thirty minutes southeast of Colorado Springs, Colorado.
-The Chico Basin is owned by the Colorado State Land Board, and managed by Ranchlands, a family based ranch management company.
-The cattle raised on the ranch are grass fed and no hormones added.
-Working cowboys tend to the cattle primarily using quarter horses born and trained on the ranch.
-The Chico Basin now has a horse sanctuary for old or injured horses,and is also a wildlife preserve.
-The Chico Basin works with the Rocky Mountain Bird Observatory to band migratory birds.
-This activity is also open to schools and universities to come and learn about birds.
-Free programs are offered to all ages of children and adults to learn about wildlife and ranch life.
+The Chico Basin Ranch is a cattle ranch situated thirty minutes southeast of Colorado Springs, Colorado, United States.
+The Chico Basin is owned by the Colorado State Land Board.
+The cattle raised on the ranch are grass fed.
+Working cowboys tend to the cattle primarily using quarter horse.
+The establishment has a horse sanctuary for old or injured horses, and also functions as a wildlife preserve.
+The Chico Basin works with the Bird Conservancy of the Rockies to band migratory birds.

 History

-The Chico Basin Ranch is owned by the Colorado State Land Board.
+The Chico Basin Ranch is owned and overseen by the Colorado State Land Board.
 The Colorado State Land Board was founded in 1876 to manage land given by the federal government to the state and creates revenue for some of the state’s foundations and public education.
-The Chico Basin Ranch is overseen by the part of the Colorado State Land Board that leases out agricultural farm land.
 Cattle first grazed on Chico Basin lands in the mid-1800s.
 Cattleman Charles Goodnight grazed many of his cattle on the present day Chico Basin Ranch.
-The HOP Ranch, formed by William Holmes and two Detroit business partners at the north end of Chico Basin Ranch, started operations in 1871.
+The HOP Ranch, located at the north end of Chico Basin Ranch, was formed by William Holmes and two Detroit business partners and started operations in 1871.
 Over the next hundred years the ranch land changed hands several times, eventually coming under the jurisdiction of the Pueblo Army Depot.
-The Chico is currently managed by Duke and Janet Phillips who stress the point of land conservation.
-The Colorado State Land Board bought the 87,000 acres of land and in 1999 made a lease with the Phillips family.
+The Chico Basin Land is currently being managed by Duke and Janet Phillips who stress the point of land conservation.
+In 1999, the Colorado State Land Board bought the 87,000 acres of land and made a lease with the Phillips family.
 The Phillips are able to lease the land for twenty-five years.

-Cows
+Beef

 The Chico Basin’s grass-fed beef is sold through Lasater Grassland Beef, which sells grass-fed beef from both the Chico Basin and the Lasater Ranch.
-The cattle are raised with no exposure to antibodies, pesticides, or hormones nor are they fed animal bi-products.
+The cattle are raised with no exposure to antibiotics, pesticides, or hormones nor are they fed animal by-products.
 The beef is kept fresh by dry-aging for about two weeks and then by flash freezing.
 This is an older way to preserve meat.

 Horses

 The quarter horses used to herd cows on the Chico Basin Ranch are raised and trained on the ranch.
-The twenty-five horses that are ridden by guests are trained to be ridden with a western saddle and to accommodate all riding experiences.
-Riding lessons are offered to inexperienced beginning riders.
-Guests who are experienced are able to round up cows and participate in the branding of the calves.
+The twenty-five horses that are ridden by guests are trained to be ridden with a western saddle.